MicrosoftDocs/VBA-Docs/api/Excel.Range.DataTypeToText.md

 ## Remarks

-The call can fail if _none_ of the cells in the range are a Linked Data Type.
+The call can fail if _none_ of the cells in the range are a Linked data type.
 In this case, it will throw runtime exception '1004'.

 ## Example